oat-sa/taohub-articles/forge/administrator-guide/data-abstractions.md

 Delivery execution information cover everything related to what test taker has started/finished which delivery.\
 The choice of the abstraction is done in *config/taoDelivery/execution\_service.conf.php*.

-###Storing delivery execution informations in the ontology (default){#storing-delivery-execution-informations-in-the-ontology-default}
+### Storing delivery execution informations in the ontology (default)

     return new taoDelivery_models_classes_execution_OntologyService();

-###Storing delivery execution informations in a key-value server{#storing-delivery-execution-informations-in-a-key-value-server}
+### Storing delivery execution informations in a key-value server

 To switch to a KeyValue persistence we need to first change the service to *taoDelivery\_models\_classes\_execution\_KeyValueService* in *config/taoDelivery/execution\_service.conf.php*: